|Grave of John J. Sheridan in Evergreen, Ala.|

 May 26, 1845 - Author John Allan Wyeth was born in Missionary Station, Ala.

-May 26, 1853 – Outlaw gunfighter John Wesley Hardin, who lived for about 1-1/2 years in Pollard, Ala., was born in the central Texas town of Bonham.
-He claimed to have killed 42 men before he was shot to death by John Selman Sr. in the Acme Saloon in El Paso, Texas on Aug.
+May 26, 1853 – Outlaw gunfighter John Wesley Hardin was born in the central Texas town of Bonham.
+Hardin, who lived in Pollard, Ala. for about 18 months (from late 1875 until the summer of 1877), claimed to have killed 42 men before he was shot to death by John Selman Sr. in the Acme Saloon in El Paso, Texas on Aug.
 19, 1895.

 May 26, 1857 – Dred Scott was emancipated by the Blow family, his original owners.